 Your treatment path depends on the type of infection and how far it has progressed.
 Many STDs caused by parasites or bacteria can be cleared up with a simple course of antibiotics.
 In other cases, antiviral drugs can help reduce outbreaks and manage the condition.

-Numerous new medications can help treat sexually transmitted diseases.
+Numerous new medications can help treat sexually transmitted disease.
 Even for those infections that cannot be cured, proper treatment can help keep you healthy and reduce the risk of spreading the infection to others.

 The only way to completely avoid STDs is to refrain from all sexual activity.
 The next best level of protection is to remain in a mutually monogamous relationship in which both partners have been tested for STDs.